Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Introduction

 Statement $(1)$ of above is proven as Theorem \ref{theo:pythag-irrep} in Subsection \ref{subsec:pyth-irrep-equiv} meanwhile statement $(2)$ is heavily reliant on Theorem \ref{thm:smallest-module} and thus is proven in two steps.
 The irreducible case is proven as Theorem \ref{theo:pythag-equiv} in Subsection \ref{subsec:pyth-irrep-equiv} and the result is completed by Corollary \ref{cor:intertwinner-rep-to-mod} in Subsection \ref{subsec:ext-reducible-rep}.

 Theorem \ref{thm:rigidity} is very surprising and powerful.
 Note that both statements are no longer true in the infinite P-dimensional case.
-However, in the finite P-dimensional situation, the first statement can be extended to $T,V,\cO$ in the atomic case and to $F$ after discarding the P-dimensional one case.
-In the atomic and finite P-dimensional case, the second statement remains true for $\cO$ but not for $F,T,V$, see Remark \ref{rem:THC} and Theorems \ref{thm:manifold-diffuse}, \ref{thm:manifold-atomic}.
+A similar rigidity statement holds in the \emph{atomic} finite P-dimensional case (see Theorem \ref{thm:rigidity-category}).
+Although, this latter result relies on a complete description and classification of atomic P-modules and representations, see Section \ref{subsec:atomic-case}.

 Theorem \ref{thm:rigidity} permits to decide easily if representations are irreducible or if two of them are unitarily equivalent or not.
 We can then construct huge families of irreducible representations of $F,T,V,\cO$ that are pairwise inequivalent by carefully choosing pairs of matrices and using elementary linear algebra, see Theorem \ref{thm:manifold-diffuse} and Theorem \ref{thm:manifold-atomic}.